certsimple/csp-by-api/README.md

-Makes CSP management easier by letting developers specify the services they use by name - these are then merged into the base policy to create the final CSP.
+## Make a CSP policy by specifying services you use instead of hundreds of domains for different types of content.

-In short: **this module is the difference between specifying 8 services you use versus specifying 80+ domains for different types of content**.
+`csp-by-api` makes CSP management easier by letting developers specify the services they use by name - these are then merged into the base policy to create the final CSP.

 ## Included policies